firasuke/DOTSLASHLINUX_JEKYLL/README.md

 # ./LINUX
 Are You Ready?
 (Y/Y)

-./LINUX is a GNU/Linux enthusiasts' hub, covering opensource and free software reviews and recommendations, kernels, distros, custom builds and many more ...
+./LINUX is a GNU/Linux enthusiasts' hub, featuring configuration guides for the linux kernel and several lightweight open source and free software.